 In truth, research and expert opinions consistently suggest that online infidelity and in-person fidelity have similar consequences for individuals and relationships.
 Internet cheating causes the cheated-on partner to experience similar levels of emotional distress and is equally likely to result in the break-up of a relationship.

 In a recent article, clinical psychologist Joseph Nowinski, Ph.D., states that in his experience, “There is little difference between the two types of infidelity in terms of their impact on relationships.
 In both cases, trust is broken.”

 This opinion is borne out by a 2013 study from Texas Tech University on Facebook infidelity.
 This research, carried out by doctoral candidates Jaclyn Cravens and Kaitlin Leckie with the assistance of marriage and family therapy associate professor Jason Whiting, used data gathered from Facebookcheating.com in order to evaluate the real-life impact of cyber infidelity.

 Facebookcheating.com is a website where people can share stories and ask for advice about their experiences with a partner’s Facebook infidelity.
 Cravens and her fellow researchers used the data gathered from this website to create a five-stage process model of the typical coping process for people who have discovered that their partners have been unfaithful.

-The five stages outlined by the Texas Tech team were (1) noticing warning signs, (2) discovering infidelity, (3) damage appraisal, (4) acting on appraisal and (5) making a relationship decision.
-These stages appeared to be unique to the experience of online infidelity, particularly when it came to the complexity of step three, during which partners determine how serious a violation of trust the online infidelity represents.
+The five stages outlined by the Texas Tech team were (1) noticing warning signs, (2) discovering infidelity, (3) damage appraisal, (4) acting on appraisal, and (5) making a relationship decision.
+These stages appeared to be unique to the experience of online infidelity, particularly when it came to the complexity of step three, during which partners determine how serious a violation of the trust the online infidelity represents.

 Standing By Your Own Feelings About a Partner’s Online Activity